-- 57. The following courses of action are recommended: - 1.
-Develop an engagement strategy within Defence and Whole-of-Government to raise awareness of Australian Maritime Trade issues with a view to developing a requisite strategy and action plan. - 2.
-Initiate work to further quantify the quantum and nature (including routing) of maritime trade to and from Australia as well as the responses needed for its protection. - 3.
+- 57. The following courses of action are recommended to enable Australia to have greater strategic resilience: - 1.
+Develop an engagement strategy within Defence and Whole-of-Government to raise awareness of Australian Maritime Trade issues with a view to developing a requisite strategy and action plan. - Initiate work to further quantify the quantum and nature (including routing) of maritime trade to and from Australia as well as the responses needed for its protection. - 3.
 Propose a Strategy-Led Approach to deal with the challenge under the leadership of the National Security Committee of Cabinet. - 4.
-Initiate bi-lateral/multi-lateral discussion of protection of critical sea supply shipping, for example the protection of the Japanese LPG trade and the Australia-New Zealand trade.
+Initiate bi-lateral/multi-lateral discussion of protection of critical sea supply shipping, for example Japan LPG shipping protection.